TheHaroto/RG35XX-GarlicOS-Themes/README.md

 # RG35XX-GarlicOS-Themes

-A variety of themes that have been created for the community to use with GarlicOS on their RG35XX devices.
+A collection of themes that have been created for the community to use with GarlicOS on their RG35XX devices.

-!!!SHOWCASE SCREENSHOTS AVAILABLE ABOVE!!!
 **************************************************

 # Retro Theory Theme: